ionchirica/CIDA/documentation/cida.md

 ### Topology

   To whomever plans on using this library, should know about the feature to define a network and be should very aware that it's the only way the data flows.
 The user can define the topology it pleases the most with the following allowed components.
-  The uncapitalized version of a component means the topology is directed and its counter-part, the capitalized version, is the undirected.
+  The uncapitalized version of a component means the edges are directed and its counter-part, the capitalized version, undirected.

   ```
     e, E            -- edge